nasa/Common-Metadata-Repository/subscription/url-endpoint-test-lambda/README.md

+url-endpoint-test-lambda function is a test lambda meant to test subscriptions with a URL endpoint.
-This lambda is a test lambda meant to be run in SIT and WL.
+The test lambda will run in SIT and WL and it provides an endpoint that testers can use to test URL endpoint based subscriptions.

 A user creates an ingest granule subscription.
 An example follows:
 {"Name": "Ingest-Subscription-Test-Sit-http",